 Treacherous Trap HoleCrystron Entry in grave, if you have a Crystron monster face-up, since Entry banishes itself.
 You can also destroy your own Synchros or Sulfefnir for floating effects.

 World Legacy Clash

 Cosmic CycloneBlack Rose Dragon or Vermillion Dragon Mech, but by the time you get them out, it might be too late.
 To prevent all the nasty Paleozoic Canadia and Drowning Mirror Force you use this spell!
 It’s quickplay, it banishes, it helps trigger lp based skills, such as Cyber Style.
+It has additional meta value, because you want your LP to be lower than your opponents, to prevent them from using Sealed Tombs and No Mortal Can Resist.
 Run 2-3.

 Pulse MinesSealed Tombs and counteract decks with a lot of backrow hate.
 It’s not as destructive as Treacherous Trap Hole, but it has its merits.
 Also helps versus matchups that are vulnerable when switched to defense, such as Six Samurai and Vendreads!
-However, it is recommended that this card only be used if Sealed Tombs or heavy anti-backrow is meta, like in this one right now.
+However, it is recommended that this card only be used if Sealed Tombs or heavy anti-backrow is meta.

 Drowning Mirror Force

 Concentrating CurrentBeatdown is not enough to cut it.
 Most of Crystron boss monsters have respectable stats for both attack and defense, which makes Concentrating Current a very potent card to use, especially since it can be used in damage step.
 In a way, it's reverse World Legacy Clash that can steal games from unsuspecting opponents.
 It's worth noting that Crystron Ametrix and Samurai Destroyer are at 4000 attack when boosted by 1 Current for perfect lethal damage.